 The RRV application form can be confusing.
 Refer to Completing the RRV application form for some guidance.

-You will need to provide a written statement of your substantial ties of benefit to Australia now, and provide compelling reasons for any continuous absence from Australia greater than five years.
+You will need to provide a written statement of your substantial ties to Australia now, and compelling reasons for any continuous absence from Australia greater than five years.
 For a longer absence you will need to provide more than one reason, or an ongoing reason.
 Include as many details as possible in your written statement.

 Refer to Eligibility for a Resident Return Visa for information about substantial ties to Australia and compelling reasons for being absent.